rails/website/_posts/2024-11-15-this-week-in-rails.markdown

 Parallel tests with `:number_of_processors` uses cgroups-aware usable processor count which is now correctly available for use via `Concurrent.available_processor_count`.

 [Ensure normalized attribute queries are consistent for nil and normalized nil](https://github.com/rails/rails/pull/53580)
-This change ensure that normalized attribute queries are consistent for `nil` and normalized `nil`.
+This change ensures that normalized attribute queries are consistent for `nil` and normalized `nil`.
 Ex:

 ```
 class Aircraft < ApplicationRecord